lukecav/awesome-woocommerce/README.md

 * [SIP Cart Ajax Refresh](https://wordpress.org/plugins/sip-cart-ajax-refresh/) -  This plugin allows you to refresh the WooCommere checkout via Ajax.
 This is useful when you have the cart and checkout on the same page.
 * [SIP Custom Order Satus for WooCommerce](https://wordpress.org/plugins/sip-custom-order-satus-for-woocommerce/) -  Allows to create custom order statuses on WooCommerce.
 * [Advanced AJAX Product Filters](https://wordpress.org/plugins/woocommerce-ajax-filters/) -  Take a look at this fantastic AJAX products filter plugin for WooCommerce.
 Add unlimited filters with one widget.
+* [Load More Products for WooCommerce](https://wordpress.org/plugins/load-more-products-for-woocommerce/) -  Load products from next page via AJAX with infinite scrolling or load more products button.

 ## Gist links for WooCommerce
 * [Mike Jolley](https://gist.github.com/mikejolley)